How Are You In Romanian: The 4+ Best And Easy Ways

 Bine

 Bine, which means Fine or I am fine, is the most popular way to reply to a how are you question.
 It is a way to tell the person that you are doing fine, and most times, people expect you to say Bine, except for your close friends.
 So, if a stranger asks how you are, then a simple bine is okay.
-Alternatives to Bine is Sunt Bine, which means I am okay.
+An alternative to saying Bine is Sunt Bine, which means I am okay.

 Nu sunt bine